Qcrew/crewmate/docs/tutorials/wigner.md

 ### Qubit-cavity system

 Consider a 3-level qubit and a 20-dimensional cavity.
-Now assume the qubit is the ground state and the cavity is in fock state 2.
+Now assume the qubit is the ground state $|g\rangle$ and the cavity is in $|2\rangle$.

 ```python
 # Define qubit and cavity dimensions